Walkthrough - Bru’n Water Subscriber Edition, V 5.3

 Tab 5: Adjustment Summary

 The Adjustment Summary is a convenient page to print out for your brew day.
 It shows concise information unladen with choices.
-I use this sheet to take notes as well.
+I use this sheet to take notes, too.
 A couple of items of note: Physically, there cannot be a negative value for Alkalinity (negative CaCO3 = excess acidity), however, there can be a negative RA.
-The spreadsheet utilizes this to drive the acid model, and largely, you can ignore these negative numbers.
+The spreadsheet uses this to drive the acid model, and, for the most part, you can ignore these negative numbers.
 I mention this for clarity and accuracy.

 You will see the volumes you set up for mash and sparge water, and below these, the specific gram measurements of the salts, and the ml additions for acids.
 An indicator also reminds us to “Add all sparging minerals additions to the mash” if that is checked on the Water Adjustment tab.